Woman charged after plowing car into Lilly's Pizza on Glenwood Avenue, injuring 2

 The incident happened before 10:30 p.m. at Lilly's Pizza on Glenwood Avenue.

-Police said 20-year-old Cassidy Stone, of Raleigh, drove her car onto the sidewalk and then onto the patio.
+Police said 20-year-old Cassidy Stone, of Cary, drove her car onto the sidewalk and then onto the patio.

-Two people sustained minor injuries during the crash.
-Officers are unsure if the pair was inside or outside during the incident.
+Two people were injured in the crash.
+They were checked out at the scene by EMS workers but did not need to the taken to the hospital.

+"All of a sudden this like white car came through and like tumbled all the way through here," Georgia Steele, one of the victims, told ABC11.
+"I saw like the car, and I like told my friend to run.
+And I ran into Glenwood.
+And then I like, turned around and I didn't see her for a second but she'd gotten trapped in all the metal."

 Woman charged after plowing car into Lilly's Pizza on Glenwood Avenue, injuring 2